ran-research-lab/ccom3034-b81-listWArray/README.md

 * `m`: print the mode of the list.
 * `q`: quit the client program.

 Please include the name of the programmers at the beginning of the file.
 Also provide comments before each of the functions.
-Submit your program through vpl.ccom.uprrp.edu using the instructions that Dr. Arce will provide.
+Submit your program through vpl.ccom.uprrp.edu using the instructions that Dr. Arce will provide on September 24, 2018.